SendingA/UWB_Mutipath_Triangulation_Localization/README.md

 - **Antenna orientation Localization**

   Be able to determine a relatively accurate estimation for the antenna orientation in the transmitter side.

-Compare with state-of-the-art single anchor UWB localization system：
+- **Compare with state-of-the-art single anchor UWB localization system**

 1.No need for a priori knowledge of the environment（can be main contribution）